Use the delist portal to remove yourself from the Office 365 blocked senders list

 You will know you have been added to the list when you receive a response to a mail message that includes an error that looks something like this:

 550 5.7.606-649 Access denied, banned sending IP [IP address]; To request removal from this list please visit https://sender.office.com/ and follow the directions.
-For more information please see Email non-delivery reports in Office 365.
+For more information see Email non-delivery reports in Exchange Online.

 where IP address is the IP address of the computer on which the mail server runs.